 What is the most important thing to remember when attempting this procedure?
 Please indicate the steps (e.g., 2.4., 2.5.) in the Protocol section of the script that this advice applies to.

-: ()
+Giuseppe Ciccone: (5.6) Accurately locating the contact point and keeping the chosen algorithm parameters’ consinstent between data sets one wants to compare is paramount to obtain reliable comparisons between samples.

 Following this procedure, what other methods can be performed?
 What questions would these additional methods answer?

-:
+Mariana Azevedo Gonzalez Olica: The method is of general applicability to quantify the local elastic properties of biological samples, including spheroids, organoids, tissues and in general all soft matter.

 After its development, did this technique pave the way for researchers to explore new questions within a specific scientific field?
 If so, how?